Return to Index

 Make the Right Call

-Help can be in the form of finding the nearest adult, or by calling for medical help by using 9-1-1.
+Help can be in the form of finding the nearest adult, or by using a phone to call for emergency medical help.
 Let your child know an adult will pick up and walk them through what they need to do.
 Teach them to keep a clear head and take note of where they are.
 If someone is seriously injured, this information is invaluable to getting help.

-On the flip side, children should know that calling 9-1-1 is for emergencies only and not for prank calls.
-If they make prank calls, someone else may be delayed in getting help when they really need it.
+On the flip side, children should know that calling an emergency number is for emergencies only and not for unnecessary calls.
+If they make those calls, someone else may be delayed in getting help when they really need it.
 Help them understand they will not get in trouble for calling if they are unsure if they need help.
 In cases like this, it is better to be safe than sorry.
 If they call an emergency service by mistake, they should remain on the line to let the dispatcher know that the call was a mistake.

 "Just the Facts": What to Say to a Dispatcher